-BEAUMONT, Texas — Snow is not a common event in Southeast Texas.
+BEAUMONT, Texas — While certain areas across the nation may be used snow, it is not a common weather event in Southeast Texas.

 The snow was so heavy that trains couldn’t plow through the snow and snowshoes had to be used in the city.

 Snowfall amounts of 4 to 8 inches fell across the Lakes Area of SE Texas.

 However, snowfall amounts of a foot to 2.5 feet fell across the Triangle, crippling travel.

 Area snowfall totals across Southeast Texas and Louisiana varied from 4 inches to nearly 30 inches of snowfall.